Cloud Integration: OData API on API Business Hub

-- Message Store
+- Message Stores

-Get the stored payload with payload attachments and header properties
+Get the stored payload with payload attachments and header properties.

 - Partner Directory

-Create, read, delete the Partner Directory content
+Create, read, delete the Partner Directory content.

 Example: GET All Deployed Integration Artifacts

-Image 2: Select artifact
+Image 2: Select API

 Image 3: Open method list of an entity